Belmonte Piceno

 Belmonte Piceno is a comune (municipality) in the Province of Fermo in the Italian region Marche, located about 60 km south of Ancona and about 30 km north of Ascoli Piceno.

 Belmonte Piceno borders the following municipalities: Falerone, Fermo, Grottazzolina, Monsampietro Morico, Montegiorgio, Monteleone di Fermo, Montottone, Servigliano.

+In Belmonte Piceno, an important burial ground from the Iron Age was found.
+One of the most important finds was an ivory casket discovered in 2018, which contains amber figures depicting Greek myths.